gtekle/module-1-hello-microverse/README.md

 # module-1-hello-microverse

-> This is the first project in Microverse's module one.
+> This is my first project in Microverse's module one.

 ![screenshot](./app_screenshot.png)